yirkha/ntfsclone2vhd/README.md

 If the NTFS partition contains protected files (e.g. user home directories), trying to access them from another Windows installation will result in access denied errors.
 It is necessary to change the permissions, use low-level NTFS utilities or mount the disk e.g. in a Linux VM, where the permissions are not enforced.

 Also IIRC I read somewhere that mounting a VHD with the same filesystem (by internal IDs) as already present on the same computer can create weird problems, take care.
+You might look at the `--new-serial` and `--new-half-serial` options of `ntfsclone` if this could be a problem.

 ### Metadata-only images